How to Cook Halloumi?

 Can you Reheat Halloumi Leftovers?

 Halloumi cheese is best when eaten just after cooking.
 You can reheat cooked halloumi in the microwave for 1-2 minutes.
 It tastes satisfying but not soft and crisp like fresh cooked.
-It becomes tough and a little bit rubbery.
+It becomes rigid and a little bit rubbery.

 Ways to Serve Halloumi Cheese